 Help to Consider

-The sayings that follow, were extracted from The Golden Sayings of Epictetus, which are far more wordy than the following statements indicate.
-A "cf." inside square brackets or a star (*) after a statement show that it is gleaned from a longer one by Epictetus.
-Numbers in square brackets at the end of sayings, refer to the sections in that work.
-That's where you can find the unabbvreviated ones.
+The sayings that follow, are extracted from The Golden Sayings of Epictetus, which are far more wordy than the following statements indicate.
+A "cf." inside of square brackets, or a star (*) after a statement, show that it is gleaned from a longer one by Epictetus.
+Numbers in square brackets at the end of sayings, refer to the sections in the mentioned work.

-Very good reasons for finding and focusing on key statements while leaving out perhaps nine tenths of the full text, are laid bare by Tony Buzan in many of his books.
+Very good reasons for finding and focusing on key statements while leaving out up to nine tenths of the full text, are laid bare by Tony Buzan in many of his books.
 They are recommended.
 A partial list is at the bottom of the page.

 ❖ Able selections of key statements help us to consider.